brlvr/Discrimination-Assessment-in-LMs/README.md

 This dataset is a variation of the original explicit dataset, we added in each _filled_template_  after the _race_ an ethnicity - Jew.
 Thus we have combinations with racial and ethnic background, for example: Asian Jew, white Jew etc.

 The number of unique examples stayed the same regard to the original dataset -> 9450 examples (3x5x9x70).
+For further details you can see the EDA and how we built the new dataset.

 **_Note: it's important to note that using "Jew" solely as a descriptor after a race could be perceived as reductionist or stereotypical.
 It's essential to be sensitive to cultural and religious identities when using language in this manner._**